'Go to HC': SC refuses to entertain plea challenging J&K LG's power to nominate 5 members to Assembly - www.lokmattimes.com

 Among the nominated members, two will be women, two from the Kashmiri Pandit displaced community, including at least one woman, and one from the West Pakistan refugees.

+The decision of the Supreme Court will have a long-term impact on the government formation in the UT although at present, the National Conference has staked claim to power with the support of 56 MLAs out of the 90 elected members of the Assembly.

+Even if it is presumed that the simple majority will have to be determined out of 95 MLAs (90 elected plus 5 nominated), the simple majority would still be 48 and the NC is well beyond the number.

-On Friday, National Conference Vice President Omar Abdullah called on Lt Governor Manoj Sinha at the Raj Bhavan in Srinagar and staked a claim to form the government.
+On Friday, NC Vice President Omar Abdullah called on Lt Governor Manoj Sinha at the Raj Bhavan in Srinagar and staked a claim to form the government.

 Of the 7 Independent candidates who won the Assembly election, most, including Pyare Lal Sharma, Satish Sharma, Mohammad Choudhary Akram, Dr Rameshwar Singh, and Muzaffar Iqbal Khan, have decided to support the NC.
 The Aam Aadmi Party's (AAP) lone winner, Mehraj Malik has also said it would support the NC.